When you lose your vision, you lose contact with things. When you lose your hearing, you lose contact with people. —Helen Keller

 Early Detection and Help

-As with most health problems, having your hearing tested early allows for better hearing help.
+As with most health problems, having your hearing tested early allows for early identification of the signs of hearing loss and better hearing help.
 In some cases, hearing loss is medically treatable and may be improved.
 In cases where the hearing loss is permanent, hearing aids are a form of treatment that allow for compensation of the hearing loss.
 Early hearing test and hearing help can offer support for both the hearing impaired person and their family.
 Social and mental burdens often associated with hearing loss can be avoided with early hearing tests.